Sergeyir/Jets_Comparison/README.md

 # Overview

-This is a simple project that allows to compare jets spectra \frac{d\sigma}{dp_T dy} for different processes in Monte Carlo event generation process - Pythia8(https://pythia.org/) for LO processes, Herwig7 (https://herwig.hepforge.org/) for NLO processes and Powheg (https://powhegbox.mib.infn.it/) for NNLO processes in pp collisions.
+This is a simple project that allows to compare jets spectra \frac{d\sigma}{dp_T dy} for different processes in Monte Carlo event generation process - Pythia8(https://pythia.org/), Herwig7 (https://herwig.hepforge.org/) and Powheg (https://powhegbox.mib.infn.it/) for LO processes in pp collisions.
 In this project as an example pp collision energy is 13000 GeV.

 # Required packages